davmarksman/better-signals/Readme.md

 ### Performance
-- Signals are only computed when signals are visible (when the camera is too zoomed out signals are not visibile, so no point slowing down the game then :))
+- Signals are only computed when signals are visible (when the camera is too zoomed out signals are not visibile, so no point slowing down the already slow game then :))
-- Signals computation only happens every 10th game update event (every 2 seconds according to this: https://wiki.transportfever2.com/api/topics/states.md.html)
+- Signals computation only happens every 10th game update event (every 2 seconds according to this: https://wiki.transportfever2.com/api/topics/states.md.html).
+It's a good trade off between performance and the user noticing
 - Only Trains within 2km of the camera are computed: so a signal up to 2km from a train can be triggered by that train.
-If the train is further out it's path is not computed so the signal doesn't get updated
+If the train is further out it's path is not computed so the signal doesn't get updated.
+The 2km is configurable from the mod menu
 - Only 4 signals in front of the train are computed.
-(Don't need to compute more as )
+(Don't need to compute more as we attempt to get enough signals so we can get that nice Green - Yellow - Red)
-- With working out if a red signal is safe to be treated as green less signals are placed resulting in better computation
+- As we work out if a red signal is safe to be treated as green less signals are placed resulting in better computation

 ## Logic
 - `signals.updateSignals` is only executed when the camera is zoomed in enough for signals to be visible